MihaelaCatan04/Gradio-Simplifying-GUI-Creation-for-Machine-Learning/README.md

 # Gradio: Simplifying GUI Creation for Machine Learning

 ## Introduction
 Integrating Machine Learning models into user-friendly applications enhances usability and accessibility.
 Creating a Graphical User Interface (GUI) is crucial for deploying models as it facilitates interaction and data input.
 Gradio, an open-source Python package, bridges this gap by enabling Python developers to build GUIs with minimal coding effort.
-This document explores Gradio's functionalities, demonstrating its capabilities through practical examples.
+This project explores Gradio's functionalities, demonstrating its capabilities through practical examples.

 ## Getting Started
 ### Installation